alessandrogubbiotti/Sticky-Brownian-Motion/README.md

 # Sticky Brownian Motion

-This repository implements a discrete Markov chain approximation of a Brownian motion in $[0,1]$, with different boundary conditions at $0$, de Unde**Sticky Brownian Motion**.
+This repository implements a discrete Markov chain approximation of a Brownian motion in $[0,1]$, with different boundary conditions at $0$.
 The discrete dynamics depends on a parameter $a$ and, under a diffusive rescaling, for some choice of the parameter, the limiting Brownian motion is a **Sticky Brownian** at $0$.
 Other boundary behaviours at $0$, depending on $a$, show up.

 ---